 In a food processor or blender, puree cooled mixture until smooth.
 The soup can be made 1 to 2 days in advance up until this stage.
 Refrigerate until ready to finish.

+When ready to serve, return mixture to soup pot.
+Stir in milk and cream; cook over low heat, another 10 minutes.
+Season to taste with salt.
 NOTE: Thin to desired consistency with the milk.
 Remove from heat and serve in soup bowls; garnish with chives.

 This soup can be served either hot or cold.